MatthewLJensen/racket-interpreter/readme.md

-# tRack - A simplified interpreter for the Rackert programming language, built in Typescript.
+# tRack - A simplified interpreter for the Racket programming language, built in Typescript.

-tRack is a monotype language, dealing only with values as numbers.
+tRack is a monotype language, the only type being numbers.
 ## Grammar

 ```